haiminh589/elkstack/README.md

 Beats 7.x conform with the new Elastic Common Schema (ECS) — a new standard for field formatting.
 Metricbeat supports a new AWS module for pulling data from Amazon CloudWatch, Kinesis and SQS.
 New modules were introduced in Filebeat and Auditbeat as well.

 # Installing ELK
+(I will show the twos method to install the ELK Stack: on Ubuntu and on Docker)